KevinLin008/MouseMaze/README.md

 NOTE: IN PROGRESS

-This project models a mouse escaping a maze by utilizing an AI.
+This project models a mouse escaping a maze by utilizing depth first search.